Grove Social Club: Tributes and reunions

-In 2001 Joe McElwaine began running Grove tribute nights at The Isaac Butt Venue in Dublin's city centre.
-In late 2004, he eventually persuaded Cecil Nolan to make guest appearances, hence these tributes became reunions and relocated to The Sheiling Hotel in Raheny.
+In 2001, Joe McElwaine began running Grove tribute nights at The Isaac Butt Venue in Dublin's city centre.
+In late 2004, Joe eventually persuaded Cecil Nolan to make guest appearances, hence these tributes became reunions and relocated to The Sheiling Hotel in Raheny.
 These reunions ran four times a year - Easter, Summer, Hallowe'en and Christmas, until the beginning of redevelopment of the Sheiling Hotel into an apartment building in Spring 2008.
-The Grove Reunions moved to Clontarf Castle, and continued to attract large crowds.
+The Grove Reunions moved to Clontarf Castle, and continued to attract large crowds before moving on to The Abbey Tavern in Howth.
+The last reunion with Cecil was held there in November 2019 due to his sad passing on 16 November 2020.

-The spirit of the Grove is also kept alive all year round on a website and on The Grove Show, broadcasting every second Friday between 9.30pm and 11:30pm GMT on Near FM radio station.
+The spirit of the Grove is also kept alive all year round on a website and on The Grove Radio Show, broadcasting every second Friday between 9.30pm and 11:30pm GMT on Near FM radio station.
+The show is dedicated to the memory of Cecil Nolan and showcases playlists and Grove memories from its listeners.
+Current presenters are Jennifer Roche and Brian Tucker with former presenters Peter Gaynor, Lynne Kavanagh & Sean Duffy.
+The show can also be followed on www.mixcloud.com/thegroveradioshow where all shows are posted for playback.

 A documentary, The Grove - More Than a Feeling, about the Grove was commissioned by Raidió Teilifís Éireann and televised in 2006, it was also featured on RTE on its 50th anniversary.